ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
 It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

 ---

+## Codon Usage Bias (Molecular Biology)
+**Date:** July 10, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** June 19, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** April 27, 2026

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** March 05, 2026

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** August 24, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** February 11, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** October 11, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** January 14, 2026

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---